mvanvu/ujs-core/docs/core/DATETIME.md

 dt.valueOf(); // It returns a number of time in miliseconds

 // ISO
-dt.iso; // It returns a ISO date time string like: YYYY-MM-DDTHH:mm:ss.sss
+dt.iso; // It returns a ISO date time string like: YYYY-MM-DDTHH:mm:ss.SSS

 // Check if the date is valid
 dt.valid; // It returns: true